nrb5089/SignalProcessingTutorial/Module 0 - Signal Processing MS in Python/lab0-IntroPythonNumpy.rst

     notepad mysetup.bat

-Place the following text in the batch file (Note that you may need to adjust the paths):
+Place the following text in the batch file (Note that you may need to adjust the paths)

 .. code-block::
     @ECHO OFF